Swright88/extending-testing/phase8/02_working_with_spreadsheets.md

 through an example - you should code along with me - and then I'll set you some challenges.

-You'll be working with a spreadsheet called test_inputs.xlsx and the challenges will involve using Java to investigate what is in that file - so don't peek before you're done with this section!
+You'll be working with a spreadsheet called `test_inputs.xlsx` and the challenges will involve using Java to investigate what is in that file - so don't peek before you're done with this section!

 ## First, Find the Starter Codebase

-We've already create a Gradle project, with all of the necessary dependencies, for you.
+We've already created a Gradle project, with all of the necessary dependencies, for you.
 It's in a directory called `starter` in this phase.
 Find that and make sure you're ready to go by executing the `main` method.